karhoo/web-lib-demand/packages/demand-bloc-payment/README.md

-if `invalidFieldClass` is not provided `braintreeDefaultValues.defaultInvalidFieldClass` will be used. if `threeDSecureFields` is not provided `braintreeDefaultValues.defaultThreeDSecureFields` will be used.
+if `invalidFieldClass` is not provided `braintreeDefaultValues.defaultInvalidFieldClass` will be used. if `threeDSecureFields` is not provided `braintreeDefaultValues.defaultThreeDSecureFields` will be used. if `withThreeDSecure` is not provided `braintreeDefaultValues.default3DSecureStatus` will be used.

 Initialize provider: